The Least Expensive Colleges in the US

 Save Some Cash

-Like we did with the United States' most expensive schools, here we've used CATC to compile a list of the least pricey colleges in the country.
-They're broken down into categories depending on whether they're public or private, for-profit or not-for-profit and whether they take four or two years to complete.
-Although CATC also provides data on schools where students can earn a certificate or degree in less than two years, we've omitted those schools here due to a smaller sample size.
-At the bottom of each list we've included the national average for schools in that category, so you can see how much the selected schools (as well as your own) deviate from the norm.
+In this article, we used reports from the College Affordability and Transparency Center (CATC) to compile a list of the least costly colleges in the country.
+The numbers reported are for public or private not-for-profit schools.
+At the bottom of each list, we've included the national average for schools in that category, so you can see how much the selected schools (as well as your own) deviate from the norm.

-Colleges have also been divided into two separate lists based on cost by tuition and by net price.
-Net price is calculated by taking the total cost of a school's yearly tuition, fees, books, any additional supplies needed and average room and board and then subtracting the average amount of federal, state, local and institutional financial aid and grants given to each student.
-Because of that equation, some schools can end up having a lower net cost than their tuition, though for many the net cost remains higher.
+Colleges have also been divided into separate lists based on cost by tuition as of the 2011-2012 school year and by net price as of the 2010-2011 school year.
+Net price is calculated by subtracting the average financial aid and grants given to each student from the total cost of attendance (tuition, fees, books, room and board).
+Because of that equation, some schools who provide a lot of financial aid to their students can end up having a lower net cost even though tuition seems high.

 Some patterns make themselves known by looking at the data below.
-For one, notice that, for private 4-year schools, the average net price is actually lower than the average cost of tuition by about $2,000 per year.
-That seems to suggest that private schools offer more opportunities for their students to earn grants or other types of financial aid than their public counterparts.
-However, private schools are still considerably more expensive on the whole; a public 4-year school education costs about $8,000 less per year.
+For one, notice that the national average net price for private 4-year schools is lower than the national average cost of tuition by roughly $3,500 per year.
+In contrast, average tuition at public 4-year schools is lower than the average net price.
+However, private schools are still considerably more expensive on the whole; the yearly net price for a public 4-year school education is almost $9,000 less than a private, not-for-profit 4-year school.

 Also apparent: certain geographical locations stand out as superstars when it comes to saving money.
-Especially for 2-year public schools, we can see that all five of the least expensive institutions by tuition operate out of California, while three of the most affordable schools by net cost are located in North Carolina.
-Also, perhaps surprisingly, U.S. territory Puerto Rico hosts a number of the most affordable schools going by both tuition and net price.
-That may not be an option many students have considered, but it's hard to ignore data like the $82 per year net price of the Universidad Teologica del Caribe.
+In the 2-year public school category, we can see that four out of five of the least expensive institutions by tuition operate out of California, while two of the most affordable schools by net price are located in Puerto Rico.
+Two more Puerto Rican 4-year universities make an appearance on the list of most affordable by net price.

-Also listed here are a few statistical aberrations that shouldn't get our readers' hopes up.
-For instance, the Haskell Indian Nations University in Kansas, which offers yearly tuition of only $430, is open only to members of Native American tribes across the U.S. Webb Institute in New York, which fully covers tuition costs, exists as a shipbuilding academy, offering only a double major in marine engineering and naval architecture.
-It also supports only 80 students, though it does boast a 100% job placement rate.
-Meanwhile, the school listed under Webb, Kentucky's Berea College, specifically targets low-income students and offers a sort of campus-wide work-study program that provides students stipends so they can afford the school.
+Listed here are also a few statistical aberrations that shouldn't get our readers' hopes up.
+For instance, the Haskell Indian Nations University in Kansas, which offers yearly tuition of only $182, is open only to members of Native American tribes across the U.S. Meanwhile, Kentucky's Berea College specifically targets low-income students and offers a campus-wide work-study program that provides students stipends so they can afford to attend.

 Public 4-Year Schools